 Once you understand why you are reacting in a certain way due to past trauma, you can work with your therapist to use techniques to minimize the effect that your trauma has on your life.
 This can include reducing the chances of being triggered because you are putting things in place to be able to deal with some of your frustrations in better ways.

-Trauma therapy can help you figure out how to create safety (physical and/or emotional) within your own life and how to create healthy boundaries to protect and care for yourself.
+Additionally, trauma counselling can help you figure out how to create safety (physical and/or emotional) within your own life and how to create healthy boundaries to protect and care for yourself.

-Trauma Therapy can help you find yourself.
+Trauma Therapy can help you find yourself or who you were before the trauma.

 Often people who experienced developmental trauma spent so much time trying to survive and fulfil their basic and emotional needs, that they don’t know who they are.